Solving Odd-Fair Parity Games: Existence of Maximal Winning Strategy Templates

 \subsection{Construction of a Rank-based Strategy Template}

-Given an \Odd-fair parity game $\mathcal{G}^\ell$ with least even upperbound $l\geq 0$, we define a ranking function $\rank{}: \Wo \to \mathbb{N}^{l}$.
+Given an \Odd-fair parity game $\mathcal{G}^\ell$ with the least even priority upper bound $l\geq 0$, we define a ranking function $\rank{}: \Wo \to \mathbb{N}^{l}$ first introduced in~\cite{SE84} and highly related to \enquote{progress measures}~\cite{KlarlundKozen91,Klarlund94,Klarlund90,Jurdzinski00}.
 Intuitively, $\rank{v}$ indicates in which iteration $v$ was added to $Z$ in \eqref{eq:fp-odd} and never got removed from $Z$ again, as illustrated by the following example.

 \begin{example} Consider again the \Odd-fair parity game depicted in Fig.~\ref{fig:ex1}.
 Here, $\rank{v}$ of each $v \in \Wo = V \setminus \{2a\}$ is shown in red next to the node in the figure.
 Intuitively, the $4-$tuple is associated with the subscript $Y_4,Y_3,Y_2,Y_1$ of $\Phi$ in \eqref{equ:fpexample}.
 For instance $\rank{3a}=(2,0,1,0)$ indicates that $3a$ was added to $Z$ during the first iteration of $Y_2$ inside the second iteration of $Y_4$.
 More concretely, $3a \not \in Y_4^{0}, 3a \not \in Y_4^1, 3a \in Y_4^2$.
 So $2$ is the first iteration of the $Y_4$ variable in which $3a$ got included in the variable.
 For $Y_2$, $3a \not \in Y_2^{2,0, 0}$ and $3a \in Y_2^{2,0,1}$, and therefore $\rank{3a} = (2,0,1,0)$. \end{example}